macroscian/guermantes/content/post/2020-04-18-why-guermantes.md

 seemed as good as any.
 <!--more-->

-The third book in the series is entitled *Le Côté de Guermantes*, a reference back to the first book (contrastingly titled *The Way by Swann's*), and both derive from the two routes that the young narrator explored in his childhood.
+The third volume in the series is entitled *Le Côté de Guermantes*, a reference back to the first volume (contrastingly titled *The Way by Swann's*), and both derive from the two routes that the narrator explored in his childhood.
 His astonishment that two such different routes could lead to the same place, but offer such different experiences is typical of one of the joys of the novel - how Proust